 Ideally, you should use just one router for your home network.
 But sometimes there’s no choice, like when you have to keep that ISP-provided gateway and yet want to expand or upgrade your system.

-Note: A gateway is a single hardware box that includes a Wi-Fi router and a modem on the inside.
+Note: A gateway is a single hardware box containing a Wi-Fi router and a modem (or an Internet receiver of any type for that matter) on the inside.
 That said, within this article, a gateway is, first and foremost, a router.

 But depending on your situation, you might just need to do something as simple as making the most out of your gateway; or getting an access point or Wi-Fi extender.

 In any case, before going further, make sure you’re comfortable with setting up a router.

 Dong’s note: I first published this piece on December 30, 2018, and updated it on January 16, 2021, with additional relevant information.

 If you live in a small home, chances are the router you have at hand, likely it’s the gateway your Internet provider has installed, is enough for your Wi-Fi need.

 If you choose to use it instead of getting your own equipment, you should think about making the most out of it.